Our Events Log

 The Grey Art Museum in New York, NY – located at 18 Cooper Square (Free)

 - Self-Guided Walking Tour – New York City’s Village was an important place for radical politics, most notably Communism.
 In the decade that followed the Stock Market Crash in 1929, artists, writers, intellectuals, and radicals flooded the then-impoverished, unglamorous part of Manhattan mainly inhabited by immigrants, only to make it one of the nation’s most vibrant, energetic places.
-This tour highlights the places where these Village radicals lived and some of the places they met from 1929 to 1940.
+This tour highlights where these Village radicals lived and some places they met from 1929 to 1940.

-The Lower East Side Jewish Conservancy Visit their site for more information and to register (under Public Tours and Events)
+The Lower East Side Jewish Conservancy.
+Visit their site for more information and to register (under Public Tours and Events)

-- March 30 (2 – 3:30 PM) Knishes and Candy: Lower East Side Walking Food Tour
+- May 25 (2 – 3:30 PM) Jewish Gangsters of the Lower East Side Walking Tour

 American Museum of Natural History [200 Central Park West]